Councillor Amanda De Ryk

 Mayor and Cabinet - Wednesday, 21st May, 2025 6.00 pm - 21 May 2025

-Councillor Amanda De Ryk attended the Mayor and Cabinet meeting on May 21, 2025.
-She introduced the Quarter 3 2004.5 Performance Update report and addressed indicators within her portfolio.
-She highlighted ongoing challenges with Freedom of Information (FOI) requests and Subject Action Reviews (SARS).
-While noting that FOI response rates were nearly on target, she emphasized the struggle to maintain required performance for SARS, while acknowledging ongoing improvements.
-She also expressed concern regarding Council Tax collection, but pointed out that rates were almost at target and that additional resources had been invested to address backlogs.
-Finally, she reported that business rates were nearing 100% collection and exceeded the national average for the reporting period.
+Councillor Amanda De Ryk presented the Quarter 3 2004.5 Performance Update, highlighting key performance indicators within her portfolio.
+She acknowledged ongoing challenges with Freedom of Information (FOI) requests and Subject Action Reviews (SARS), noting that while FOI response rates were nearly on target, SARS performance was improving despite difficulties in meeting requirements.
+De Ryk also reported that Council Tax collection was a concern but close to target, and business rates were near 100% collection, exceeding the national average.
+She further stated that additional resources had been invested to address backlogs.

 AGM, Council - Wednesday, 7th May, 2025 7.30 pm - 7 May 2025